erikayi/plotly-challenge/README.md

 ![bar Chart](Images/h-bar-chart.png)

-Compare OTUs on all of samples in the bubble chart.
+Compare OTUs on all of the samples in the bubble chart.

 ![Bubble Chart](Images/bubble-chart.png)

 Compare Washing Frequency (how many times an individual sample washed per week).
-Some of samples have none or less than 7 washes per week, which it means that most of people in this data don't wash their belly button frequently.
-Also, some of samples have null, which we could take an estimated guess that a sample did not provided washes per week.
+Some of the samples have none or less than seven washes per week, which means that most people in this data don't wash their belly button frequently.
+Also, some of the samples have null values, which we could take an estimated guess that there could be some missing data.

 ![Gauge Chart](Images/gauge-chart.png)